FAQ about Managed Service for OpenSearch

 What happens when a new OpenSearch version is released?

-When a new minor version is released, the cluster software is automatically updated after testing.
-Clusters with an unsupported OpenSearch version will also be updated automatically.
+When a new version is released, the cluster software is automatically updated after testing.
+Clusters running on an OpenSearch version that is no longer supported will also be automatically updated.

-The owner of the affected clusters will receive a notice of expected work times and database availability.
+Owners of affected clusters will receive a notice of expected update times and database availability.

 Can I get logs of my operations in Yandex Cloud?